 About the Service

 The mission of the Oncology Service is to help animals with cancer achieve longer, happier lives.
-While a cure is not possible in all instances of cancer, usually some form of therapy can improve the patient’s quality of life.
+While a cure is not possible in all instances of cancer, usually some form of therapy can improve your pet’s quality of life.

 What We Do

-We offer specialized tests for the diagnosis of cancer, including imaging (digital radiography, ultrasound, CT scans, MRI, and nuclear medicine), biopsies, cytology, and flow cytometry.
-Treatment options include surgery, radiation therapy, chemotherapy and immunotherapy.
-Additionally, clinical trials may offer innovative diagnostics or treatment options for certain cancer types.
+We offer specialized tests for the diagnosis of cancer, including imaging (digital radiography, ultrasound, CT scans, MRI, and nuclear medicine), lymphography, biopsies, cytology, and flow cytometry along with other molecular diagnostics.
+Treatment options include surgery, radiation therapy, injectable and oral chemotherapy, immunotherapy and electrochemotherapy.
+A state of the art Varian EdgeTM linear accelerator was installed in 2019 and is capable of precisely targeting tumors using intensity-modulated radiation therapy (IMRT) or stereotactic radiation therapy (SRT).
+Additionally, our clinical trials may offer innovative diagnostics or treatment options for certain cancer types.
 Consultation with other services within the hospital allow for management of patients with complicated conditions.
-The patient’s comfort and well-being are always our top priority.
-Click here to find out more about Clinical Trials at the college.
+Your pet’s comfort and well-being are always our top priority.

 Who We Are

-The Oncology Service is composed of two medical oncology faculty, one radiation oncology faculty, and one surgeon who has completed a fellowship in surgical oncology.
-Additionally, four graduate veterinary residents and one intern are training in the specialty of oncology.
-Five support staff assist in providing patient care: three licensed veterinary technicians and two veterinary assistants.
+The Oncology Service is composed of three medical oncology faculty, one radiation oncology faculty, and one surgical oncologist.
+Additionally, 2 to 3 graduate veterinary residents and 1 to 2 interns are training in the specialty of oncology.
+Four licensed veterinary technicians, one radiation therapy technologist, and one veterinary assistant assist in providing patient care.